 Andy Crowder focuses his national practice on product liability and commercial litigation, including defending international manufacturers against claims of all types in state and federal court, complex arbitrations, and on appeal.
-Andy’s experience includes claims involving manufacturers of aviation, automotive, industrial, high-tech, food, oil and gas, and consumer products.
-Andy also provides his clients counseling on contracts and understanding and managing product liability risk.
+Mr. Crowder’s experience includes claims involving manufacturers of aviation, automotive, industrial, high-tech, food, oil and gas, and consumer products.

-Prior to joining Blackwell Burke P.A., Andy represented some of the largest healthcare insurance companies in the United States, both as plaintiffs and defendants, in disputes across the Country.
-Andy also worked for a preeminent law firm in Seattle, representing product manufacturers in state and federal court and in high-stakes arbitrations.
-Prior to law school, Andy was an elementary school teacher with Teach for America in Chicago, and he maintains an active pro bono practice focused on at-risk youth.
+Prior to joining Blackwell Burke P.A., Mr. Crowder represented some of the largest healthcare insurance companies in the United States, both as plaintiffs and defendants, in disputes across the country.
+Mr. Crowder also worked for a preeminent law firm in Seattle, representing product manufacturers in state and federal court and in high-stakes arbitrations.
+Prior to law school, Mr. Crowder was an elementary school teacher with Teach for America in Chicago, and he maintains an active pro bono practice focused on at-risk youth.

 - Member of 2011 TYLA National Championship mock trial team (voted best advocate in 2011 Tournament of Champions)